 This post is NSFW in photos and content and has been placed behind a cut in case you’re browsing here on a break.
 Save yourself an awkward talk with HR and come back later!

-Every once in a while, I’ll visit a place that seems like it was tailor made for my interests and it will be completely different from what I expected.
-Or people will point it out to me, saying they think it was tailor made for my interests–and they’re usually right.
-When I posted on Facebook that I would be traveling to Iceland (because does a vacation even happen if you don’t talk about it on social media?
-I would posit that it does not) a friend asked if I’d be visiting their, uh, very unique museum.
+Every once in a while, I’ll catch wind of a place that seems like it was tailor made for my interests.
+Or other people will point out the same place to me, saying they think it was tailor made for my interests–and they’re usually right.
+When I posted on Facebook that I would be traveling to Iceland (Because does a vacation even happen if you don’t talk about it on social media?
+I would posit that it does not.) a friend asked if I’d be visiting their, uh, very unique museum.

 Of course.
 Of course I would be.

 I had actually heard about the phallological museum some time ago, as the documentary about the curator searching for “the final member” was being filmed.
 I have a suspicion I heard about it from my friend Felix, who has a talent for finding and sharing unusual human interest pieces but I can’t confirm it one way or the other.
 It turned out that The Final Member was available on streaming, so I watched it the night I booked the flights in order to become better acquainted.
 I found it weirdly charming with the exception of the American vying to donate his penis, named “Elmo” and tattooed with the American flag, which was utterly cringeworthy in every possible fashion.
 The curator himself seemed to have taken a joke gift and run with it, building his collection over time, and even hand-crafting all of his gift shop items, which is the sort of dedication one rarely sees in an offbeat museum.